handpoint/handpoint.github.io/index.md

   buttonlink: /contact
   hypertext: Looking for our APIs? <a href="https://www.handpoint.com/docs/device/Basics/">Click here </a>
 blurbs:
-  title: "We are more than your favorite payments platform.
+  title: "Handpoint is more than your favorite payments platform.
 We are your favorite partner. <br> Lean on our experts to achieve your strategy"
   buttontext: Get started
   buttonlink: /contact
   list: